Zang3th/SalinityGL/README.md

             - Filemanagement
             - Simple mesh creation (planes, tiles ...)

-#### Special functionalities in projects (Working features which are still not abstract enough to be put in the engine core):
+#### Project specific functionalities (Working features which are still not abstract enough to be put in the engine core):
-            - Breakout (my implemenation of the game from learnopengl.com):
+            - Breakout (my implementation of the game from learnopengl.com):
                         - 2D Sprite-Renderer
                         - Game level creation via fileparsing
                         - Text rendering